OnFinality-io/query-initializer/README.md

 # query-initializer

-prepare the query project before running the indexer service.
+init container for kubenetes to prepare the subquery git project before running the indexer service.